KumarRoshandot/Kafka_Spark_Streaming_URLIB_ElasticSearch/README.md

 # Kafka_Spark_Streaming_Usecase
-This is a Use Case done for integration of Kafka with Spark Streaming
+- This is a Use Case done for integration of Kafka with Spark Streaming
+- Build Kafka Producer Homemade fetching Data from API (URLLIB).
+- Build Consumer as Spark Streaming, Do something with data and write it to ElasticSearch

 ---
 ## Requirement Flow